tcpalmer/tcpalmer.github.io/docs/NINA/Assistant/design/sequence_instruction.md

 3. If the start time for the target is in the future, wait for the start time.
 4. Set a trigger on the container to abort this target when the hard stop time is reached, taking into account the likely duration of the next instruction to execute.
 5. Add a slew/center/rotate instruction to the instruction list.
 Note that this is only necessary if the new target is different from the previous.
 6. Add the switch filter and exposure instructions for each planned exposure, with appropriate dither handling.
-Need to think about whether the humidity preference for the filter could abort exposures for that trigger.
+If the filter plan set a camera readout mode, add that instruction before the exposures.
 7. Enable monitoring of image save events so that the image grader can run and the acquired images for this project/target can be updated.
 8. Execute the container.
 9. Loop back to step 1.